Hooray! We’re going to Mexico!

 Look, it’s the Maui Jim sunglasses, too!

-This hat will be on my head all the time in Mexico.
+This hat will be on my head all the time in Mexico and is definitely on my pack list for Mexico.
 It’s the perfect hat for Mexico because as a traditional Panama hat, it’s handwoven of straw and therefore quite breathable and light.
 There’s even a band inside the hat where I can stash a few dollars.
 The brim is large enough to keep off the sun, but not large enough to be obtrusive.
 A panama hat is also a great addition to a packing list for Mexico City!

 This one is very similar, if you’re not close to shop at the Hat Shop on Granville Island!